 So it’s time to do a complete renovation at home, or maybe you want to freshen up the rooms.
-A new coat of paint is a sure way to transform the feel any room at home.
-A contrasting wall in your room is great for interior design and it can really make a room feel cosier.
+A new coat of paint is a sure way to transform the feel of any room at home.
+A contrasting wall in your room is great for interior design, and it can really make a room feel cosier.
 Here’s the Fantastic Handyman guide on how to paint walls.

 Tools and equipment

 Of course, the proper way to start your painting project is to equip yourself with the proper tools.
 It’s crucial for the final result of how you will paint and what tools you will use.
 We advise you to get:

 - Paint roller

 - Paint of your choice

 All experts will agree that investing a bit more in higher quality brushes and paint rollers is always a good choice.
 Don’t go with a pack of 3 for a dollar to save a bit of cash.
 Go to your local hardware stores and search for the items that will do the job best.

 Sash brushes seem to be the experts choice.
 This is the brush with angled bristles at the end.
 And the bristles made of nylon seem to be the popular pick because they are soft and feathers paint well.